Patellofemoral Pain Syndrome

 Patients with patellofemoral pain syndrome usually experience pain at the front of the knee and around or under the knee cap.
 Pain can sometimes be felt at the back of the knee or on the inner or outer aspects.
 Patients usually experience an ache that may increase to a sharper pain with activity.

 In less severe cases, patients may only experience an ache or stiffness in the knee that increases with rest (typically at night or first thing in the morning) following activities that place stress on the patellofemoral joint.
-These activities typically include excessive walking (especially up and down stairs or hills or on uneven surfaces), heavy lifting (particularly with knees bent), deep squatting, lunging, kneeling, running, hopping, jumping, or other activities that bend and straighten the knee during weight bearing.
+These activities typically include excessive standing or walking (especially up and down stairs or hills or on uneven surfaces), heavy lifting (particularly with knees bent), deep squatting, lunging, kneeling, running, hopping, jumping, twisting or other activities that bend and straighten the knee during weight bearing.
 The pain associated with this condition may also warm up with activity in the initial stages of injury.
 As the condition progresses, patients may experience symptoms that increase during sport or activity, affecting performance.
 Symptoms typically increase on firmly touching the margins of the patellofemoral joint.

 Occasionally, patients with this condition may experience pain whilst sitting or driving with the knee bent for prolonged periods.
 There may also be an associated clicking or grinding sound when bending or straightening the knee.
 In more severe cases, patients may walk with a limp and sometimes may experience episodes of the knee giving way or collapsing due to pain.
 In chronic cases there may be evidence of quadriceps muscle wasting (particularly of the vastus medialis – figure 2).